gaehlerm/SoftwareEngineering/README.md

 These two things, broken windows and good enough code, are another example for opposing rules.
 It is your task to find the right balance between them, as it is in many things I teach throughout this book.

+### Over Engineering

+// figure out some rules for good enough code. https://youtu.be/FLe5dvqV6xs
+// it is tests? you have to build what people want and pay you for.
+Solve the problem in front of you rather than your imaginary one.

 ## Requirements
 // Delete this once the Requirements Engineering chapter is done (?)